Hog-CERN/Hog/docs/03-Improving-Debugging/02-contributing.md

 	cd path_to_workdir/
 	git clone --recursive https://gitlab.cern.ch/hog/test/TestFirmware.git
 	```
-6. Create a new branch innthe test firmware repository with the same name as the one in the main HOG repository
+6. Create a new branch innthe test firmware repository with the same name as the one in the main Hog repository
 	```console
 	cd path_to_workdir/TestFirmware/
 	git checkout -b feature/<issue_short_name>
 	```
-7. Move HOG to your branch
+7. Move Hog to your branch
 	```console
 	cd path_to_workdir/TestFirmware/Hog/
 	git checkout feature/<issue_short_name>